-Zachary Jernigan is joining us today with his novel Shower of Stones.
+Wendy Nikel is joining us today to talk about her novel The Grandmother Paradox.
 Here’s the publisher’s description:

 When Dr. Wells, the head of the Place in Time Travel Agency, learns that someone’s trying to track down the ancestors of his star employee, there are few people he can turn to without revealing her secrets.
 But who better to jump down the timeline and rescue Elise from being snuffed out of existence generations before she’s born than the very person whose life she saved a hundred years in the future?

 But Juliette Argent isn’t an easy woman to protect.
 The assistant to a traveling magician, she’s bold, fearless, and has a fascination with time travel, of all things.
 Can the former secret agent Chandler, with his knowledge of what’s to come, keep her safe from harm and keep his purpose there a secret?
 Or will his presence there only entangle the timeline more?

 What’s Wendy’s favorite bit?

 THE GRANDMOTHER PARADOX is the second book in the Place in Time novella series, which is based around a travel agency that specializes in time travel vacations in the past.
 Although I still love the travel agency itself, which I blogged about for the release of book one, in this book, my favorite part is one of the settings: the 1893 Chicago World’s Fair.